Executing Logic

 .handleEventWithError((state, event) =>

-if (true) MyState(state.counter + 1).asRight
+if true then MyState(state.counter + 1).asRight

 else MyError().asLeft,